gaperton/React-MVx/docsource/01_Guides/02_Input_Validation.md

 }
 ```

 This is important because validation checks are the part of the attribute definition.
 Which is cool, as it allows us to make custom attribute types with all of the validation checks encapsulated.
-Lets do this for the email.
+Let's do this for the email.

 Validator itself is the function taking the attribute's value and returning `true` whenever it is valid.